 And NPD Online Research Group (now known as VIP Voice), which is the subject of today’s review, happens to belong to this exclusive club of well-established companies.

-Stick around and you will soon find out more about this particular website, and I would also address the rumors on the net surrounding the legitimacy of this company.
+Stick around and you will soon find out more about this particular website, and I would also address the rumors on the net surrounding the legitimacy of VIP Voice.

 In order to produce a well-balanced review piece, my work would also explore some of the good things being said about NPD Online Research Group, and to find out if there is any justification for them.

 - Doesn’t offer a stable way of earning rewards

 - If you like bidding on auctions or trying your luck in sweepstakes, this might work for you